 The proposed bill, if enacted, would amend current statutes by adding a new section (17-321) to title 17, chapter 3, of the Arizona Revised Statutes.
-This new section mandates the Arizona Game and Fish Department to issue landowner permits for the taking of specific wildlife, including elk, antelope, oryx, and deer on private lands.
-Additionally, it allows the Department to adopt rules that could expand the use of these permits to other species of wildlife.
+This new section would require the Arizona Game and Fish Department to issue landowner permits for the taking of specific wildlife, including elk, antelope, oryx, and deer on private lands.
+Additionally, the Department would have the authority to adopt rules to expand the use of these permits to other species of wildlife.

-Furthermore, the bill stipulates that the Department must issue a landowner permit if the Commission determines it is necessary to mitigate conflicts between humans and wildlife and to provide sport hunting opportunities in accordance with the established rules.
-This represents a significant update to current wildlife management practices, enhancing landowner rights while also addressing wildlife conservation and human-wildlife conflict issues.
+Furthermore, the bill stipulates that the Department must issue a landowner permit if the Commission determines it is necessary to mitigate conflicts between humans and wildlife and to provide sport hunting opportunities in line with the Department's adopted rules.
+The bill also maintains the existing restriction that prohibits the issuance of landowner permits for a species if the total number of permits exceeds 10% of the total number of tags issued for that species through the general lottery draw during the calendar year.

 Statutes affected: Introduced Version: 17-321